57BBBears/patterns/README.md

 ## Structural patterns ##

+**Adapter** - adapts classes with incompatible interfaces to make possible the communication between them.

 **Bridge** - decouples abstraction and implementation.
 Allows extending both independently.
 Can be used when a class may be extended in different ways.

+**Decorator** - adds new functionality to a function or to an object without changing other same class objects.